masoncoyle/cs3502/project1/README.md

 ## Description
 A multi-threaded banking system built on Ubuntu using C programming language.
 This system is composed of accounts, transactions, threads acting as tellers/ATMs, and transfers.
+Phase 1 and 3 demonstrate race conditions and deadlock.
+Phase 2 and 4 solve these issues.

 ## Requirements
 - GCC Compiler